cobelu/Long-EZ/I/md/07_FUSELAGE EXTERIOR.md

 The 2-3 hour tacking period should assure the glass will not peel off.
 A close sissor-trim at the bulkheads and longerons will also prevent the glass from peeling.

-Boards clamped to the upper firewall to a saw horse as shown can support the fuselage for skinning.
+Boards clamped to the upper firewall to a saw horse as shown in Figure 7-12 can support the fuselage for skinning.

 ![Rotissery](../images/07/07_09.png)Figure 7-12: Fuselage support for exterior layup

 Peel-ply the area where the wing strake will bond (Chapter 21), a 2" strip around the spar cutout and a 1" strip at the firewall and F22 bulkhead.
 You now have bare foam **only** at the aft edge of the bottom block, the wheel well sides, and around the canard cutouts.
 Leave these bare now.
 After cure, you can sit in the cockpits, however, fit and comfort is **not** representative until the side consoles, thigh support (floor in front behind instrument panel), nose section and cushions are installed.
 Support the fuselage on a large foam block, not a sharp saw horse, to avoid skin damage.

 ![Flying](../images/07/07_10.png)Figure 7-13: Simulate flying